askkaz/docs/develop/sdk-development/video-playback.md

 m.videoContent = createObject(“roSGNode”, “ContentNode”)
 ```

-After doing this, we also create a Content Node that we can assign to our Video Node later on.
+After doing this, we also create a Content Node (containing the meta-data for a piece of content) that we can assign to our Video Node later on.

 Next, we set an observer function that waits for an item to be selected in our RowList so that it can set the content of our Video Node to the video content that we select from our `RowList`.
 The following observer calls the function `playVideo()` when an item is selected in our `RowList`.